gbtami/fairyfishnet/doc/protocol.md

 }
 ```

-Client runs Stockfish and sends the analysis to server:
+Client runs Stockfish and sends the analysis to server.
+The client can optionally report progress to the server, by sending null for
+the pending moves in `analysis`.

 ```javascript
 POST http://lichess.org/fishnet/analysis/{work_id}